segmentstream-com/segmentstream-com.github.io/_docs/google-analytics/connecting-google-analytics.md

 ## Connecting Google Analytics

-Complete the following steps to connect BigQuery to SegmentStream:
+Complete the following steps to connect you Google Analytics property to SegmentStream:
 1. Go to the [SegmentStream admin panel](https://admin.segmentstream.com/).
 2. Click **Connect your Google Analytics**.
 3. Click **Authenticate with Google** and log in with your Google account that has a Google Analytics account associated with it.